balajikannadasan/Random-Classification/README.md

 ## Related Theoritical Concept:
 ~~~
-1.matplotlib.pyplot as plt-used to represent the given data set in a
+1.Import matplotlib.pyplot as plt-used to represent the given data set in a
 graphical manner.
 2.sklearn-used for statistical modelling and build machine learning models.
 3.datasets-used to introduce many small datasets and fetch large data sets.